open-dxp/data-hub-bundle/doc/10_GraphQL/README.md

 Here is a configuration how to [override the standard endpoint](./01_Configuration/15_Customize_Endpoint_URL.md)

 ## Queries
-Depending on the configuration, the endpoint provides several queries to fetch data from Pimcore.
+Depending on the configuration, the endpoint provides several queries to fetch data from OpenDxp.
 As Datahub always creates a proper graphQL schema, also have a look at the generated schema to get details for the possible queries of a certain endpoint.